pquerna/termchalk/README.md

 # Sub-Packages:

-* [ansistyle](./ansistyle/README.md): Low level color codes.
+* [ansistyle](./ansistyle/README.md): Low level ANSI color codes.
-* [supportscolor](./ansistyle/README.md): Detect if terminal can support color.
+* [supportscolor](./supportscolor/README.md): Detect if terminal can support color.
+* [termwidth](./termwidth/README.md): Calculate the width of strings as rendered by a terminal.

 # License

-`termchalk` is licensed under the Apache License, Version 2.0
+`termchalk` is licensed under the Apache License, Version 2.0.

+Portions are derivatives of other open source projects, see [NOTICE](./NOTICE) for details.